ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 #### Chest X-ray classification:
 You are working for a large hospital system to develop a machine learning model that, given a chest X-ray, should identify those that likely have COVID-19 so that they can take proper precautions against the spread of infection within the hospital.
-You consider using a two datasets together: one with several hundred images of chest X-rays of likely COVID-19 patients, and a pre-COVID dataset of chest X-ray images.
+You consider using two datasets together: one with several hundred images of chest X-rays of likely COVID-19 patients, and a pre-COVID dataset of chest X-ray images.
 [Link to COVID-19 chest X-ray data](https://github.com/ieee8023/covid-chestxray-dataset), [Link to pre-COVID chest X-ray data](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/overview)

 :::